WildernessLabs/Documentation/docs/Hardware/Tutorials/Electronics/Part7/Transistors/index.md

 ---
 layout: ElectronicsTutorial
 title: Transistors
-subtitle: Bipolar Junction Transistors (BJT); amplifiers, switches, and the fundamental building blocks of modern electronics.
+subtitle: Amplifiers, switches, and the fundamental building blocks of modern electronics.
 ---

 > NOTE: This section is still being developed.

 ## Bipolar Junction Transistors

-Transistors are P-N Junctions with an additional P-Type or N-Type semiconductor sandwiched on the opposite end to make a two pole, P-N-P junction.
-Their long-form name is _bipolar junction transistors_, but are often referred to as "BJTs" or just transistors.
-[The origin of the term "transistor" is somewhat ambiguous](https://en.wikipedia.org/wiki/History_of_the_transistor#Origin_of_the_term).
+There is probably no singular component in electronics that is more important, or more prevalent in electronics than the transistor.

 Putting two diodes end to end like this seems a little non-intuitive, as there's no way the electricity can flow through without a reverse breakdown: